Macil/PSA/README.md

 Installing
 ----------

-Place the Restarter.jar file in the plugins/ directory.
-After the first run, a Restarter/config.yml file will be generated with default values.
+Place the PSA.jar file in the plugins/ directory.
+After the first run, a PSA/config.yml file will be generated with default values.

 Configuration
 -------------